Lattice Models for Phases and Transitions with Non-Invertible Symmetries: Gapped Phases

 It follows that again there are $|G/H|$ ground states labelled by $H$-cosets $[k]$.
 The precise form of the ground states depends on $\beta$ as

 By using the cocycle condition

 it can be shown that in the untwisted sector, i.e., with periodic boundary conditions, the symmetry properties of the ground states are independent of $\beta$ such that

-The defining property of SPT ground states is that their ground state acquires a non-trivial charge when defined with symmetry twisted boundary conditions.
-Therefore, to detect the SPT, the ground states with symmetry twisted boundary conditions are required.
+{The defining property of SPTs is that their ground states symmetry twisted boundary conditions transform in non-trivial representations of the global symmetry.} Therefore, to detect the SPT, the ground states with symmetry twisted boundary conditions are required.
 The symmetry twisted Hilbert space is spanned by the basis $|g_1\,,g_2\rangle_g$ where

 The Hamiltonian operators act on the twisted sector Hilbert space as

 The factor of $\delta_{g,H}$ implies that the ground states are in the $H$-twisted sectors and the lowest lying states in the $g\notin H$ twisted sectors have a finite energy gap of order 1.
 It follows from \eqref{eq:SPT_action_on_twistedHS} that the twisted sector ground states take the form